ImperialCollegeLondon/RCDS-introduction-to-julia/README.md

 * https://discourse.julialang.org/c/usage/first-steps/8

 ## Feedback
-This is the fourth time this course is running, this time with a slightly new format, so please feel free to let us know if anything needs changing / any feedback / difficulties or if there is anything that you particularly enjoyed!
+This is the fifth time this course is running, with a slightly new format, so please feel free to let us know if anything needs changing / any feedback / difficulties or if there is anything that you particularly enjoyed!

 # Preparing Your Environment

-In this course we'll be using the latest and greatest Julia v1.x via a Jupyter Notebook.
+In this course we'll be using the latest and greatest Julia v1.x via a Pluto Notebook.
 This section will help you get set up with Julia.

 ## Codespaces